 [00:03:03] And then, really sad, my girlfriend lives in River Road.
 She’s disabled.
 She can’t drive a car.
 What about that?
 What about people with disabilities and stuff?
 It’s just totally messed up.
 I just can’t believe what’s happening.
 Eugene has always been a progressive center and a leader in Oregon and we’ve got to do better.

-[00:03:27] Chuck Areford: Chuck Areford, ward eight.
+[00:03:27] Chuck Areford: Chuck Areford, Ward 8.
 I appreciate this opportunity to address you all.
 It has been a while and a lot has happened.
 This council and the city of Eugene have been attacked by a recall vote sponsored by right-wing extremists aimed at one of our most progressive city councilors, Claire Syrett.

 [00:03:46] Their website makes it clear that this recall group is anti-government and opposes the entire city council.
 They abused our recall system, which is an attack on democracy, and our system of government.